 The school was re opened in December 2010 after a £3million refurbishment and new build.
 An awe-inspiring design includes 5 new classrooms, an outside learning area and an internal forum area for information literacy, shared learning and personalised learning.

 The kitchen and dining room provides onsite facilities for the cooking and serving of Healthy School Meals.
 Ingredients are sourced locally.

-Outside, besides the playground and the multi sports area there is an extensive playing field and a wonderful Bird Hide and Eco Area planned and built with huge support from staff and parents.
+Outside, besides the playground and the multi sports area there is an extensive playing field and a wonderful Bird Hide which is beside our beautiful Forest School.
+The children have Forest School sessions regularly throughout the year.